in-formant/in-formant/website/docs/ui1_overview.md

 * the start/stop switch
 * the menu drawer
 * the synthesizer button

-Each one of these will have its own section in the documentation.

 The ***spectrogram canvas*** is where most of the action happens, this is where you'll be able to read the estimated pitch and resonance.